nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 - Login into the Nginx One Console
 - Add Nginx OSS and Nginx Plus containers to your inventory
 - Explore and review the Nginx and OS Versions
+- Explore and review the Linux OS Versions
 - Explore and review the TLS Certificates
-- Explore and follow the Nginx One Recommendations to update your Nginx configurations
-- Explore and review the CVEs
+- Explore and review the Security CVEs
 - Explore the Nginx One Metrics
+- Explore and follow the Nginx One Recommendations
 - Optional - Explore the Nginx One Console API

 ## Prerequisites